jflanigan/jamr/README.md

 #Experimental Pipeline

 The following steps describe how to train and evaluate the parser on the release r3 data, using the same train/dev/test splits as in the paper.
-The script `./train` will do all these steps for you, or you can do them step-by-step below.
+The script `./train_LDC2013E117` will do all these steps for you, or you can do them step-by-step below.

-To have the `./train` script do all these steps for you, first download `LDC2013E117.tgz` from the LDC Catalog (requires an LDC subscription) into the directory `data/`.
+To have the train script do all these steps for you, first download `LDC2013E117.tgz` from the LDC Catalog (requires access to DEFT project LDC data) into the directory `data/`.
 Then run

-    ./train
+    ./train_LDC2013E117

 It should take about 3-6 hours to train.
 At the end it will report the performance of the parser.

-Below are the detailed steps if you didn't run the `train` script.
+Below are the detailed steps if you didn't run the train script.

 ##1.
 Preprocessing the data

-Download `LDC2013E117.tgz` from the LDC Catalog.
-Extract the file `deft-amr-release-r3-proxy.txt` into `data/LDC-2013-Sep/` and rename it `amr-release-proxy.txt`.
+Download and extract `LDC2013E117.tgz` into the directory `data/LDC2013E117_DEFT_Phase_1_AMR_Annotation_R3`.
+Patch the data (fixes some broken AMRs) and make the splits:

     cd scripts/preprocessing

-Run `./PREPROCESS.sh`.
+    patch "${JAMR_HOME}/data/LDC2013E117_DEFT_Phase_1_AMR_Annotation_R3/data/deft-amr-release-r3-proxy.txt" LDC2013E117/deft-amr-release-r3-proxy.txt.patch
+    LDC2013E117/make_splits.sh

+Then run `./PREPROCESS.sh` to tokenize, align, and dependency parse the data.

 ##2.
 Training